gitloper-azara/alx-low_level_programming/0x0A-argc_argv/README.md

 Contains source code for a program that multiplies two numbers on the cmd.

 ## 4. 4-add.c
-COntains source code for a program that adds positive numbers.
+Contains source code for a program that adds positive numbers.

+## 5. 100-change.c
+Contains source code for a program that prints the number of coins to make change for an amount of money.